sebanc/brunch/README.md

 - AMD support is untested and probably not working (to be confirmed),
 - Nvidia graphic cards are also not supported.

+An alternative procedure exist for bios/mbr devices (however note that the dual boot method is not supported).
+Follow the same procedure as described below but after extracting the brunch release, extract in the same folder the mbr_suport.tar.gz package that you will find in this branch (master).

 Specific hardware support:
-- sensors: an experimental patch aims to allow accelerometer and light sensors through a custom kernel module,
+- sensors: an experimental patch aims to allow intel ISH accelerometer and light sensors through a custom kernel module,
 - Microsoft Surface devices: dedicated kernel patches are included.

 Additional features: